sb2cl/MilifluidicBoard/README.md

 In this repository are all the materials needed to to design, build and test the milifluidics boards.

+## 3D print

+The 3D print models for the connectors.

-## Hardware
+## CAD

-The 3D models and the drawings needed to build the boards.
+The the drawings needed to build the boards.

-## Software
+## Simulator

 The software for driving the milifluidic boards and the simulator